Alice-anjali/Hotel-Booking-Data-Analysis/README.md

 Upload the new .csv file in Power BI, transform data in power query and perform visualization and prepare dashboard.

 ### Conclusion
+Average Daily Rate, season, price of the two hotels are some of the factors affecting the booking and cancellation rate of the two.
+The plotted graphs and dashboard show the affect of these factors on the hotels.